 We won't go into all the details (at least, too much), we'll just talk about the most important points so that you make up your own opinion about the advantages of Rails 6 development.

 Probably, the most interesting innovation Rails 6 offers is Action Text which finally includes a full-featured rich text editor in the default Ruby on Rails gem list.
 Basically, it is wrapped around Trix Editor - a WYSIWYG library created by Basecamp developers who claim that it overcomes typical cross-browser compatibility issues.

 Anyway, we’re no more dependent on third-party gems mending JS libraries like TinyMCE with its recurring problems of handling image uploads, etc. Action Text is connected with Active Storage (see below) and requires no configuration to work properly.
 At least it seems so at first glance.

-Action Mailbox is supposed to fit mail inbox into MVC pattern by introducing an InboundEmail class (which in fact is an ActiveRecord model).
+Action Mailbox is supposed to fit the mail inbox into the MVC pattern by introducing an InboundEmail class (which in fact is an ActiveRecord model).
 The main trick is saving email bodies, attachments, and lifecycle data, as well as an ActionMailbox class itself.